auscompgeek/potassium-iodide/README.md

 Thank you to @icedtrees for tutoring the UNSW tute, and John, Rafi, Shanush, Kelvin, and Curtis for mentoring!
 (Wow, that's a lot of mentors.)

-Also thank you to Karla for making HS1917 possible this year!
+Also thank you to @tetrakai for making HS1917 possible this year!

 Thank you to @he-lium for helping manage our project so well, @MattSolo for his game simulation, and also to @shravanjeevan.